lee-jason/lee-jason.github.io/source/_posts/2015-06-21-taking-action-on-browser-crashes.markdown

 Force stopping the processes trigger's Firefox's crash conditions and emulates a real crash scenario.
 Firefox should ask you to restore your previous tabs along with your previous session as well.

 <h2>Go ahead, try it!</h2>
 Now that we know how to crash this page, go ahead and try it!
-When you come back there should be an alert letting you know that you came back from a crash
+When you come back there should be an alert letting you know that you came back from a crash and at what time

 <h2>Acting on the Crash</h2>